telvarost/stapi-fast-intro/README.md

-# Remove stupid Station API intro
+# Simplify Station API intro

 Does what is says on the tin.